 - Being pre-warned of the cancellation does not negate your reason to claim a refund.

-- If the flight was cancelled due to events outside of the control of the airline, such as weather, then you will still be able to claim a refund or new flight.
+- If the flight were cancelled due to events outside of the airline’s control, such as weather, you would still be able to claim a refund or new flight.

 - If you are stranded at the airport – the airline is legally required to provide food, drinks and if needed, accommodation until you are either given a refund or put on a different flight.